6 Ways to Quickly Create Content for Inbound Marketing Campaigns

 It used to be that a company drummed up business by pushing out messages to the public.
-The goal was to appeal to consumers in the market for that particular product or service, and the focus was all about selling.
+The goal was to appeal to consumers in the market for that particular product or service, and the focus was all on selling.

 While many companies continue to employ these traditional outbound marketing tactics, they also answer questions and provide other useful content – with no strings attached.
 The purpose is to attract new prospects and nurture relationships with members of your target audience until they are ready to become customers.
 This is known as inbound marketing.

-The caveat of inbound marketing is that it requires lots of content, from blog articles and social media posts, to emails and downloadable materials like white papers or case studies.
+The caveat of inbound marketing is that it requires lots of content, from blog articles and social media posts to emails and downloadable materials like white papers or case studies.
 Creating all that content takes time--something that's often in short supply.